SaraAlert/SaraAlert/README.md

 * `rails db:schema:load`
 * `bundle exec rake admin:import_or_update_jurisdictions`
 * `bundle exec rake demo:setup demo:populate` optional
-#### ActiveJob + Sidkiq + Redis + Whenever
+#### ActiveJob + Sidkiq + Redis

-ActiveJob will work with Sidekiq, Redis, and Whenever to manage the queueing and running of jobs (used to send emails, SMS, and other methods of notification).
+ActiveJob will work with Sidekiq, and Redis to manage the queueing and running of jobs (used to send emails, SMS, and other methods of notification).

 ##### Redis